2020s in fashion: Glamour wear

-In Britain and America, luxury fashions often with shiny or metallic detailing became popular evening wear and clubwear starting in the winter of 2023 until the spring of 2025.
+In the UK and the US, luxury fashions often with shiny or metallic detailing became popular evening wear and clubwear from the winter of 2023 to the spring of 2025.
+An extension of dopamine dressing, these glitzy trends were a direct reaction to the super casual trends during the COVID-19 pandemic, intending to showcase a renewed appreciation for going out.

-Dresses were usually either short, or asymmetrical.
-Dresses were often in metallic colours, or covered in sequins to achieve a similar effect.
+Dresses were usually either short or asymmetrical and often in metallic colors, or covered in sequins to achieve a similar effect.
 Sometimes dresses would be decorated with ribbons, feathers, or polka dots.
-Another popular option was to wear knitted dresses featuring Nordic patterns, or gothic inspired midi dresses.
+Other popular options included knitted dresses featuring Nordic patterns and gothic-inspired midi dresses.
 Popular tops were satin blouses, pantywaist tops, or full black tuxedo styled suits.
 Trousers were often flared or silver.
-Outerwear (such as sweaters, overcoats, sport coats, jackets, etc.) was inspired by 'old money' or 'quiet luxury' fashions of the past.
-Alternatively, some would choose to go for an opposite feel with sequined tuxedo jackets, while others opted for a more "western" look with western shirts or fringe jackets.
+Outerwear (such as sweaters, overcoats, sport coats, and jackets) was inspired by old money or quiet luxury fashions.
+Alternatively, some went for an opposite feel with sequined tuxedo jackets or a more "western" look with western shirts or fringe jackets.
 Footwear would often include rhinestone cowboy boots, Mary Janes, ballet flats, pointy court shoes, and block heel knee-high boots.
-Popular accessories included silver or enamel jewellery (often inspired by Scandinavian fashion), small leather handbags, and baguette bags.
+Popular accessories included silver or enamel jewelry (often inspired by Scandinavian fashion), small leather handbags, and baguette bags.

 Desirable colors included silver, black, white, navy blue, dark green, sky blue, and bronze.

-Many younger women hired going-out outfits from websites like Net-a-Porter rather than buying fast fashion dresses and only wearing them once on a night out.
+Many younger women hire going-out outfits from websites like Net-a-Porter rather than buying fast fashion dresses and only wearing them once on a night out.